© 2019 The How To Social Worker | All rights reserved

 Welcome to The How to Social Worker

 Hey folks, my name is Ben Barrett.
-I’m a licensed clinical social worker and addictions counselor who has been through some pretty rough mental health struggles myself.
+I’m a social worker and addictions counselor who has been through some pretty rough mental health struggles myself.

 I believe you don’t have to allow your mental health to affect your trajectory in life.